RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Version History
 ---------------

+2.11.1 - 12 July 2013
+= Bug fix release, validator was rejecting *all* subsequent manifests as soon as one object was rejected for a Trust Anchor.
+= All users are recommended to upgrade to this release.

 2.11 - 26 June 2013
 = Application packaging is now in tar format
 = Included a script to start, stop and check the status of the application